-Ethan Kurzweil, a partner in the Menlo Park, Calif. office, was eleven when he started his first business — The Cat Corporation.
+Ethan Kurzweil, a partner in the San Francisco, Calif. office, was eleven when he started his first business — The Cat Corporation.
 In charge of family cat care, he “awarded” all labor-intensive jobs to his sister (Cat Feeder, Cat Brusher) and claimed all management jobs for himself (CEO, VP of Cat Welfare, Executive Director of Grooming).
 He would now discourage founders from letting sibling rivalry influence their org charts.

 As a Stanford undergrad, Ethan eventually was a co-founder of a real company: SSB-Bart Group, which helps make the Web accessible to users with disabilities.
 Before joining Bessemer in 2008, he worked for Dow Jones & Co., managing the turnaround of The Wall Street Journal’s international editions, and Linden Lab, the creator of Second Life.